LiamFallon213/DnD/World Building/Locations/The Eastern Continent/Dorn/Aquagnae/Aquagnae.md

 # Historical Events

-10 years ago a famine resulted in tensions between
+10 years ago a famine resulted in tensions between the farmers guild, eventully rains and new aquaducts